gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Setting `export TF_VAR_key_name="exampleuser"`

 The AWS keypair name to use when deploying EC2 instances.
-This must exist in the same region as you specify in the `region` variable, and you will need a copy of this keypair to connect to the deployed EC2 instances.
+This must exist in the same region as you specify in the `region` variable, and you will need a copy of this keypair available to connect to the deployed EC2 instances.
+Do not use a keypair that you do not have access to.

 ### license_path